ESearcy/estee_lauder/README.md

 - This module uses the food_truck_api module to fetch the data from the 3rd party api & uses cachex to store and fetch that data as needed.
 - While the API module fetches all data.. this service module filters out any non approved requests so we're only looking at confirmed food truck locations.

-For Presenting the data, I went with a simple api.
+For Presenting the data, I went with a simple api. this api only returns taco trucks, of which only 34 have APPROVED requests. so that is what you will see from the api.
 (I was going over time at this point; though I would have preferred to craete a liveview page for displaying the data.)

 you can hit this api using: